 - Engage your customers with mini-games and contest

-Baidu as the Chinese Google.
-Be aware that Chinese people look for third party information.
+Baidu is the Chinese Google.
+Be aware that Chinese people look for third-party information.

 How to resume Baidu:

-- A good way for Chinese people to find product solving their problems (especially Q&A or conversation on forums)
+- A good way for Chinese people to find products to solve their problems (especially Q&A or conversation on forums)

-- A good way to get feedback about any brands they might be interested in. they’ll compare different brands and will be highly influenced by comments or users’ reviews for each brand.
+- This a good way to get feedback about any brands they might be interested in. they’ll compare different brands and will be highly influenced by comments or users’ reviews for each brand.

 Some tips for Baidu:

-Having a good website is necessary but Chinese don’t trust corporate communication.
-In the same way, they don’t purchase products on the brand website.
-They prefer E-commerce platform.
+Having a good website is necessary but the Chinese don’t trust corporate communication.
+In the same way, they don’t purchase products on the brand’s website.
+They prefer an E-commerce platform.
 So, we advise you here to focus on Baidu to start developing your visibility/ reputation: